System Security Plan

 A system security plan (SSP) is a formal document that provides an overview of an organization’s security requirements for a system and the existing or planned security measures for meeting those requirements.
 It describes the system and identifies the security controls and their implementation.

-An SSP cybersecurity plan provides an organization with several benefits.
+An SSP provides an organization with several cybersecurity benefits.
 It informs and aligns the company around a coherent security posture and set of operating controls.
 It assists with the management of those controls by identifying the responsibilities, accountability, and expected behavior of people who access the system.
 Documenting risks and mitigation strategies helps prevent security problems and prepares the company to respond swiftly and effectively to security incidents.

 What Is the NIST SP 800-171 System Security Plan?

 NIST SP 800-171 provides recommended requirements for protecting controlled unclassified information (CUI) confidentiality.
-The control security requirement 3.12.4 states that organizations must “develop, document, and periodically update system security plans that describe system boundaries, system environments of operation, how security requirements are implemented, and the relationship with or connections to other systems.”
+The control’s security requirement 3.12.4 states that organizations must “develop, document, and periodically update system security plans that describe system boundaries, system environments of operation, how security requirements are implemented, and the relationship with or connections to other systems.”

 At a Glance: Who Must Follow a NIST SP 800-171 System Security Plan -Contractors for the U.S. Department of Defense -Any organization that provides financial services to the U.S. Department of Defense -Consulting firms and consultants who work with federal contracts -Manufacturing companies that furnish products and goods to the government |

-Access controls | Control who is authorized to access CUI and system resources. |
+Access control | Control who is authorized to access CUI and system resources. |

 Awareness and training | Educate and train staff on adequate CUI handling. |